wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.2.1 - 2015/02/14 =
+* Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
+When an admin sets a custom WordPress file structure then it can get the correct path of plugin
+* Fix - Internal container padding not being applied in Outlook 2013 / 2010 / 2007
+* Fix - Social share icon alignment in Safari Browser and iOS Safari.
+* Credit - Thanks to Christopher for bringing the Outlook padding issue to our attention on the a3rev support forum

 = 1.2.0 - 2015/02/05 =
 * Feature - Massive upgrade the dynamic Email Template creator and Email Client render - 60+ hours dev work.
 * Feature - Setting broken up on admin panel to clearly define the 4 container structure of the template.